 Three year savings, aggressive vs status quo$790K saved

 Year 1 baseline = 15 x $150K x 0.30 = $675K.
-Status quo applies 18% annual growth (CAST midpoint).
+Status quo applies 18% annual growth (midpoint of the 15 to 25% band).
 Moderate flat lines via 20% sprint allocation.
-Aggressive applies a 20% reduction year over year through dedicated debt sprints.
+Aggressive cuts cost by $135K a year (20% of the year 1 baseline) through dedicated debt sprints.

 Section V